sidneykung/Movie-Data-Analysis/README.md

 ## For More Information

-See the [full analysis](https://github.com/sidneykung/Movie-Data-Analysis/blob/master/final_analysis.ipynb) in a Jupyter Notebook, named `full_analysis.ipynb`, located in this repository.
+See the [full analysis](https://github.com/sidneykung/Movie-Data-Analysis/blob/master/final_analysis.ipynb) in a Jupyter Notebook, named `final_analysis.ipynb`, located in this repository.

 For additional info, contact Sidney Kung at sidneyjkung@gmail.com